revnoah/wordpress-enhanced-body-class/CODE_OF_CONDUCT.md

 # Contributor Code of Conduct

-## The Skinny (TL;DR)

-Whoa, a **Code of Conduct**.
-Don't worry, The Thought Police won't be busting down the door.
-Just don't be a jerk, try to be respectful.

 ## Our Pledge

 In the interest of fostering an open and welcoming environment, we as